About The Governing Body

 Structure of the Governing Body

-There are 8 Governors who form the Governing Body.
-They come from a variety of backgrounds and bring a range of skills and knowledge.
-This includes two Parent elected Governors, three staff Governors including the Executive Headteacher and Head of School.
+Governors come from a variety of backgrounds and bring a range of skills and knowledge.
+This includes two Parent elected Governors, two staff Governors including the Headteacher.
 Associate governors may be appointed as required, but do not have voting rights.

-The Full Governing Body (FGB) meets on average five times a year.
+The Full Governing Body (FGB) meets on average six times a year.
 In addition, monitoring visits are undertaken throughout the year.

 Minutes of recent Full Governing Body minutes are available on the school website; earlier minutes are available on request.